3 Days in Budapest: The perfect Budapest itinerary

 TIP: bring your camera because you won’t want to miss this view.

 If you still will have energy and time, after the sunset, go to one of the ruin bars in the city centre.
 These are abandoned buildings turned into cool, hipster kind of bars that all the locals and tourists seem to enjoy a lot during evenings.
-Check out Szimpla Kert or
+Check out Szimpla Kert or Ankert’s for the best experience.
+You can even check out one of the pub crawls for a crazy fun time.

 Check out Szimpla Kert or Ankert’sfor the best experience.
-You can even check out one of the
+You can even check out one of the pub crawls for a crazy fun time.

 TIP: If you’re staying longer in the city, you can include a day trip to see Danube bend in a small castle town, Visegrad.